-Dorsey Schools is dedicated to preparing individuals for promising career opportunities, and as stated in our mission statement, reinforcing the "development of self-esteem, self-reliance, discipline, and confidence in all graduates."
-Because of the fast-paced environment and hands-on design of our courses, Dorsey Schools has found that good attendance is clearly linked to successful completion of course work and preparation for a successful career.
+Dorsey School of Beauty is dedicated to preparing individuals for promising career opportunities, and as stated in our mission statement, reinforcing the "development of self-esteem, selfreliance, discipline, and confidence in all graduates."
+Because of the fast-paced environment and hands-on design of our courses, Dorsey School of Beauty has found that good attendance is clearly linked to successful completion of course work and preparation for a successful career.
 Additionally, employers tell us that an important consideration in hiring and promoting an employee is the demonstration of punctuality and regularity of attendance.